 Submit aggregate to be used to the Laboratory for approval a minimum of 3 weeks before submitting a JMF for approval.

 If fine aggregate is from crushed carbonate stone or air-cooled blast furnace slag, the Department will not require the fine aggregate angularity (FAA) test.
 The Department will allow a blend of a material not meeting the FAA with a material that meets the FAA, but calculate the FAA result based on the individual Department FAA results and actual blend percentages.
-Department approv blends.
+Obtain Department approval of any blends.

 The restricted zone does not apply.
 Use control points according to SP-2, except as specified in Table 442.02-2.